Mini Stroke Recovery and Prophylaxis with Biofeedback

 Understanding Stress, Adaptation, and Recovery in Training

 On the assumption that physical activity causes stress (a stimulus), the body will respond with a stress reaction on different physiological levels.
 In addition to a stress reaction, adaptation processes occur during recovery.
 Suppose the magnitude of the stress stimulus (training load) is high enough (overload principle) to evoke a reaction in the body.
-In that case, the response will be proportional to the stress level, and, as a result, greater training effects will be accomplished (adaptation).
+In that case, the response will be proportional to the stress level, and, as a result, greater training effects (adaptation) will be achieved.

 The Role of Recovery and Its Impact on Performance

 Recovery involves getting adequate rest between training sessions/competitions to allow the body to repair and strengthen itself in preparation for the subsequent bout.
 Optimal athletic performance is supported when recovery to pre-training or near pre-training levels is permitted.
 If recovery is insufficient, hindrance of physiological adaptation and reduced athletic performance should be expected.
-Recovery plays a major role in minimizing the harmful effects of training (fatigue) while retaining the positive impact (improved fitness/strength/performance).
+Recovery plays a significant role in minimizing the harmful effects of training (fatigue) while retaining the positive impact (improved fitness/strength/performance).

 Heart rate variability in athletes performance: Train-Recover-Perform